quberoot/Health/FairCredibility/Cancer/ReadMeDennisOpinion.md

 The approach appears to based on several misplaced beliefs:
-- Takes the same approach to treating cancer as that of an infectious disease.
+- Takes a similar approach to treating cancer as that of an infectious disease.
+In this case it is chemothrapy.
-- heroics. (the philosophy on no pain no gain stretched to the level of a dogma).
+- Heroics. (the philosophy on no pain no gain stretched to the level of a dogma).
 Heroics is often very psychologically satisfying than actually results to most people.
+Heroic here include surgery, radiation and chemotherapy.
 - Forgetting that Cancer is a systemic disease not a localized problem. (hence for example there is no focus on diet)
 - An excessive obsession with high tech stuff and convoluted theories which may have a grain of truth in them.
 The mutation theory and all that.
-(The underlying philosophy here seems to be that if there is a big problem, the solution has to necessarily complicated)
+(The underlying philosophy here seems to be that if there is a big problem, the solution has to necessarily complicated).

+Note: some cancers do respond well to conventional treatments but they are a rarity.
+As far as I know they are the lymphomas, ovarian and testicular cancers.